-The site contains a licensed clubhouse with lounge, bar, games room, changing rooms, toilets and showers.
+The sailing club occupies a site at Fishnet Point, beside the dock entrance.
+The site contains a warm, licensed clubhouse with lounge, bar, games room, free WiFi, changing rooms, toilets and showers.

 There is a boat-park beside the clubhouse and from this a slipway runs into the estuary.
 The slipway widens to form a large concrete apron on which sailing dinghies can be readied for racing.
-Beside the slipway is a jetty alongside which cruising yachts can lie for provisioning etc. The strongly tidal estuary provides interesting conditions for dinghy racers and small boat sailors who can explore the adjoining creeks and navigate inland as far as Lancaster when the tide serves.
+Beside the slipway is a jetty where cruising yachts can lie for provisioning etc. The slipway is served by telehandlers for the launching and recovery of cruising yachts and the club also has a powerful winch for this purpose.
+In addition to the boat park, there are swinging moorings in the estuary and some members keep their boats in Glasson Marina which is situated in the nearby canal basin.
+The strongly tidal estuary provides interesting conditions for dinghy and small boat sailors who can explore the adjoining creeks and navigate inland as far as Lancaster when the tide serves.

 Cruising destinations include the other Lancashire rivers: the Wyre and Ribble, North Wales,the Isle of Man, Barrow, Ravenglass and Whitehaven.
 These are all within a day's sailing from Glasson in suitable conditions.
 A popular weekend sail is across Morecambe Bay to Piel Island.
 Longer cruises go to such places as Ireland and Western Scotland.
 There is an organised Family Cruise each summer during the school holidays.
 The annual Regatta is held in August.